bionictoucan/Slic/README.md

 followed by any keyword arguments to be passed to the file.
 The model can also be trained by import `train` and `validate` from `train.py` but will require also importing `solar_classifier` from `model.py` and `solar_dataset` from `dataset.py` and then setting up the PyTorch model and loading the data into a PyTorch DataLoader (all of which is done implicitly when running `train.py`.

 ### Testing
 A Jupyter notebook `testing_example.ipynb` has been provided with this repository to illustrate how to use this classifier for predictions on unseen data.
+With the release of this code we have included the trained model, a file called `solClass73.pth` which will need to be used to load the model in our example notebook.

+### Release
+We have included the pre-trained model with >99% accuracy -- `solClass73.pth`.
+Alongside the prepped training and validation set that we used -- named `solarTrainData.npz` and `solarTestData.npz`, repectively.

 ## Publications
 "Slic: Solar image classification using convolutional neural networks", **J.A.
 Armstrong** and L. Fletcher, (2019, in prep).